About Me

 S.Z, R. Pracht

-The Inverse Born Rule Fallacy: On the Informational Limits of Phase-Locked Amplitude Encoding
+The Inverse Born Rule Equivalence.
+On the Informational Limits of Real-Valued Amplitude Encodings and the Measurement of Quantum Advantage in Data Embeddings

 S.Z.
 J. L. Cybulski, B. Dziewit, T. Kulpa